Subject · Psychology

 16-mark essay technique

-Mark scheme typically split AO1 (description) and AO3 (evaluation).
+Mark schemes typically split AO1 (description) and AO3 (evaluation).
 The differentiator at top grades is evaluation depth.
-Strong essays cover: empirical support and contradicting evidence, methodological critique, theoretical limitations, real-world application, and comparison with alternative theoretical frameworks.
+Strong essays cover empirical support and contradicting evidence, methodological critique, theoretical limitations, real-world application, and comparison with alternative theoretical frameworks.

 Choosing a Psychology tutor